 Disney runs different promotions for active military personnel or family members of active personnel.
-For example, in 2023, they are running both 4 and 5-day ‘Military Salute Ticket’ promotions.
+In 2024, they are running both 4, 5, and 6-Day ‘Military Salute Ticket’ promotions.

 4-Day Military Promotional ticket prices:

-- with Park Hopper Plus it costs $379 per ticket + tax
+- With the Park Hopper Option cost $369 per ticket + tax

 5-Day Military Promotional ticket prices:

-- Standard Tickets (1 Park per Day) cost $369 per ticket + tax
+- With the Park Hopper Option cost $389 per ticket + tax

 If you can provide proof of Florida residency, Disney runs regular promotions for multi-day ticketing plans.
 Typically these prices can be up to 30-40% off regular ticket prices!
 And without many annual passes available for sale, this is the next best option for locals!

-Here are some examples of Florida Resident Ticket Prices:
+Here are some examples of Florida Resident Ticket Prices in 2023:

 1-Day Florida Resident Tickets: